 Fed touts economic recovery, vows to keep interest rates low

-The Federal Reserve on Wednesday vowed to keep interest rates near zero until inflation is on track to overshoot the U.S. central bank's 2per cent target, a bold new promise aimed at bringing millions of out-of-work Americans back to the labor market.

-WASHINGTON: The Federal Reserve on Wednesday vowed to keep interest rates near zero until inflation is on track to overshoot the U.S. central bank's 2per cent target, a bold new promise aimed at bringing millions of out-of-work Americans back to the labor market.
+WASHINGTON: The Federal Reserve on Wednesday (Sep 16) vowed to keep interest rates near zero until inflation is on track to overshoot the US central bank's 2 per cent target, a bold new promise aimed at bringing millions of out-of-work Americans back to the labour market.

 But the new guidance also marked the start of a vigorous monetary policy debate as the Fed shifts from a crisis-era focus on keeping markets afloat during the coronavirus pandemic to managing what it now sees as a steady, multi-year recovery.